KEAP is now a strategic partner with Cornwall Council

 Cornwall Council has awarded a series of grants to support cultural organisations and venues across Cornwall.

-These includes funding from the Council’s HALLS for Cornwall grant programme which was set up to make local venues more comfortable for audiences, and help them to attract high quality programming and reduce their overhead costs and increase their earned income while the Hall for Cornwall is closed for major building works.
+These includes funding from the Council’s HALLS for Cornwall grant programme which was set up to make local venues more comfortable for audiences, helping them attract high quality programming, reduce their overhead costs and increase their earned income while the Hall for Cornwall is closed for major building works.

-The funding will be used to enable 11 venues across Cornwall from Calstock Arts to Newquay Lane Theatre, to the Tolmen Centre in Constantine to improve their facilities.
+The funding will be used to enable 11 venues across Cornwall from Calstock Arts to Newquay Lane Theatre and the Tolmen Centre in Constantine to improve their facilities.
 The projects include new roofs, lighting and sound equipment and better dressing rooms.

 Welcoming the awards, Julian German, the Council’s Portfolio Holder for Economy and Culture, said “I am thrilled to see venues in communities across Cornwall supported through this scheme.
 Many of our smaller venues are supported by loyal teams of volunteers and I would like to thank them for their dedication in bringing great quality performing arts to our villages and towns for all to enjoy.”

 Paul Mullin, Chairman of The Acorn Theatre, Penzance, which has received one of the grants, said “‘We are absolutely delighted and enormously grateful to Cornwall Council for making such a large contribution to the Theatre’s Refurbishment Programme.

 “As a result of this grant, we can replace our aging boiler and upgrade parts of the theatre to LED lighting – which will both save energy and reduce our running costs.
 We’ll also be able to decorate the main auditorium and upgrade the dressing rooms, so the place will be more inviting for performers and customers alike.
 Taken together, all this will help make the theatre more financially viable and sustainable for the people of Penzance and Penwith in future.